Carbohydrates together with fats are the body’s primary source of energy. They provide energy to your organs, tissues, muscles and brain.

 - After your glycogen stores are filled up, the rest of the carbohydrate is stored as fat in your adipose tissue.

-The next paragraph on how glycaemic load is actually calculated is just for those ‘but why’ kids like myself.
-If you are not one of those feel free to skip to the paragraph on glycaemic load.
+The next paragraph on how glycemic load is actually calculated is just for those ‘but why’ kids like myself.
+If you are not one of those feel free to skip to the paragraph on glycemic load.

 For those of you who are interested in the details of how things work, this is how GI for a particular food is actually calculated.
 As mentioned it is a relative value as it is a comparison to the impact of glucose on blood sugar.
 So when testing a particular subject both the glucose value and value for the particular food would be calculated.
 The glucose value can then be converted to 100 ad the food value would be manipulated proportionally to achieve a GI value.
 Generally speaking 50g of whichever food tends to be used, after any fibre has been subtracted.
 This carbohydrate without the fibre weight added in is known as ‘available carbohydrate’.
 Initially a fasting blood sugar value is done.
 After the food is consumed blood glucose is measured frequently over the next 2 hours.
 These points are plotted on a graph, and what is then considered is the incremental area under the curve (iAUC).
 What this means is that the whole area above the fasting blood sugar is mapped, and its area is calculated.
 This is a measure of how much the particular food increased the blood sugar of the particular subject (whether it be glucose or carrots).